Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

-\textbf{Efficiency as necessity.} For professionals, the more decisive factor was not aesthetics but survival.
+\textbf{Efficiency as adaptation.} For professionals, the more decisive factor was not aesthetics but survival.
 By 2023–2024, many described AI as unavoidable for commercial workflows, even if they disliked it.
 P10 captured this ambivalence: \textit{``Even if I don’t like AI art, I have no choice—my colleagues are already using it.
 What takes me ten days to draw, AI can finish in a minute.
-I still stubbornly believe my work looks better, but that doesn’t matter'' (2024).} P2 echoed this pragmatic tone: \textit{``Using AI to generate background images is extremely convenient—feed it a dataset and it’s done in a few minutes'' (2024).} These highlight that AI was no longer perceived merely as an optional tool but, in many cases, had become a de facto necessity in production contexts, valued for saving both time and cost despite lingering doubts about its artistic legitimacy.
+I still stubbornly believe my work looks better, but that doesn’t matter'' (2024).} P2 echoed this pragmatic tone: \textit{``Using AI to generate background images is extremely convenient—feed it a dataset and it’s done in a few minutes'' (2024).} These accounts illustrate how AI was no longer regarded as a peripheral novelty but had become embedded in production practices, valued for its capacity to compress labor and time costs, even when doubts about artistic integrity persisted.

-\textbf{Creative assistance.} Beyond speed, participants began to incorporate AI into ideation and communication.
+\textbf{AI as an ideation scaffold.} Beyond speed, participants began to incorporate AI into early stages of conceptualization and communication.
 Rapid iteration enabled them to explore directions and interact with clients more effectively.
-P15 described this workflow: \textit{``Many times I just tell the AI the general idea, let it generate a rough sketch, and then use that sketch to communicate with the client—so I don’t need to draw it myself'' (2024).} Several others characterized AI as a ``starting point'' rather than an endpoint, a tool that scaffolded imagination even if its outputs were later discarded.
-By reframing AI as a creative assistant, painters shifted from resisting its presence to positioning it as an auxiliary partner in collaborative processes.
+P15 described this workflow: \textit{``Many times I just tell the AI the general idea, let it generate a rough sketch, and then use that sketch to communicate with the client—so I don’t need to draw it myself'' (2024).} Others described AI as a means of prototyping visual possibilities or triggering inspiration, treating the generated results as raw material rather than finished work.
+By reframing AI as a supporting collaborator in idea development, painters shifted from resisting its presence to positioning it as a facilitator within the broader creative process.

-In summary, between 2022 and 2024 digital painters moved from suspicion to pragmatic incorporation of AI.
-While their language, practices, and justifications varied, a common thread emerged: AI was accepted less for embodying artistry than for serving as an efficient, versatile instrument.
-This transformation, closely paralleling quantitative gains across multiple dimensions, marks the crucial transitional stage where generative AI ceased to be an intruder to resist and became a tool to strategically employ.
+In summary, between 2022 and 2024, digital painters moved from suspicion to strategic incorporation of AI within their creative workflows.
+Although their motivations varied—from efficiency to experimentation—the underlying logic was pragmatic: AI was integrated not as a symbol of artistry but as a versatile instrument for managing time, cost, and creative uncertainty.
+This pragmatic adoption phase parallels the positive trajectory observed in survey trends, representing the moment when generative AI transitioned from an external threat to an operational ally in artistic production.